-Approximately 20 tropical cyclones enter the Philippine Area of Responsibility yearly, an area which Real Estate incorporates parts of the Pacific Ocean, West Philippines Sea, and the Philippine Archipelago (apart from Tawi-Tawi province).
-Among these cyclones, 10 will be typhoons, with 5 having the potential to be destructive ones.
-The Philippines is "the most exposed country in the world to tropical storms" according to Time Magazine.
+Approximately twenty (20) tropical cyclones enter the Philippine Area of Responsibility yearly, an area which incorporates parts of the Pacific Ocean, West Philippines Sea and the Philippine Archipelago (with the exception of Tawi-Tawi province).
+Among these cyclones, ten (10) will be typhoons, with five (5) having the potential to be destructive ones.
+The Philippines is "the most exposed country in the world to tropical storms" according to a Time Magazine.

-Super Typhoon Karding made landfall in Luzon on September 15, 2022, affecting more than 714,200 people.
+Super Typhoon Karding made landfall in Luzon on 15 September 2022, affecting more than 714,200 people.
 The DAR reported around ₱1.97 Billion's worth of agricultural damage since the storm hit 148,091 hectares of farmlands.